lanterndata/lantern/README.md

 ('111', '[1,1,1]');
 ```

-Then, create an `hnsw` index on the table.
+3. Create an `hnsw` index on the table.

 ```sql
 -- create index with default parameters